DataDog/datadog-aas-extension/linux/README.md

 ### Custom Metrics

-To enable custom metrics for your application, add  `DD_CUSTOM_METRICS_ENABLED` and set it as `true` in your Application Settings.
+To enable custom metrics for your application with DogStatsD, add  `DD_CUSTOM_METRICS_ENABLED` and set it as `true` in your Application Settings.

 To configure your application to submit metrics, follow the appropriate steps for your runtime.